Gig Harbor in Pierce County, Washington — The American West (Northwest)

 Topics.
 This historical marker is listed in this topic list: Notable Buildings.

 Location.
 47° 19.842′ N, 122° 34.879′ W. Marker is in Gig Harbor, Washington, in Pierce County.
-Marker is on Harborview Drive north of Pioneer Way, on the right when traveling north.
+It is on Harborview Drive north of Pioneer Way, on the right when traveling north.
 Building is fronted by Skansie Brothers Park.
 Touch for map.
 Marker is at or near this postal address: 3211 Harborview Drive, Gig Harbor WA 98335, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Explore Gig Harbor Wildwaters (a few steps from this marker); Across the Bay (within shouting distance of this marker); Lost At Sea (within shouting distance of this marker); Skansie Brothers Park (within shouting distance of this marker); Fishing Family Memorial Anchor (within shouting distance of this marker); First Settlers (within shouting distance of this marker); Our First Sawmill (within shouting distance of this marker); Birth of the Business District (about 500 feet away, measured in a direct line).
+At least 8 other markers are within walking distance of this marker: Explore Gig Harbor Wildwaters (a few steps from this marker); Across the Bay (within shouting distance of this marker); Lost At Sea (within shouting distance of this marker); Skansie Brothers Park (within shouting distance of this marker); Fishing Family Memorial Anchor (within shouting distance of this marker); First Settlers (within shouting distance of this marker); Our First Sawmill (within shouting distance of this marker); Birth of the Business District (about 500 feet away, measured in a direct line).
 Touch for a list and map of all markers in Gig Harbor.

 Also see . . .